Board of Trustees

 Bill’s awards include Individual Business Leadership Award, presented by US President Bill Clinton; the International Emmy Founder’s Award; amfAR’s Award of Courage; Doctors of the World Leadership Award; and the UN Correspondents Association Global Citizen of the Year Award, presented by UN Secretary General Ban–Ki-Moon.

 Bill holds a BSc from West Point and an MBA from Harvard.
 He is an executive producer of the film documentary, Battle of amfAR, which premiered on HBO on World AIDS Day in December 2013.
-He the author of What Makes Business Rock, a CNBC Best Business Book of 2011.
+He is the author of What Makes Business Rock, a CNBC Best Business Book of 2011.
 Bill is working on a second book, on the art of intelligent perseverance.

 Ramez is founder and co-CEO of TowerBrook Capital Partners, an international investment firm operating in Europe and the United States.